-You can request that your exam be rescored.
+If you believe a mistake has been made in the scoring of your exam, you can request that your exam be rescored.
 Keep in mind that if you do request a rescore, the mark resulting from the rescore will be your final exam mark, even if it is lower than the original mark.

-You may also choose to rewrite a diploma exam during regularly scheduled writing sessions.
+You may choose to rewrite a diploma exam during regularly scheduled writing sessions.
 If you rewrite a diploma exam, the highest mark you achieve will be counted.